Valbona to Theth Hike Guide: Tips & Recommendations

 Valbona Pass

-At the top of Valbona Pass you’ll see all sorts of signs with “Peaks of the Balkans” written on them.
+You may notice all sorts of signs with “Peaks of the Balkan” written on them.
 This is where the 192km trans-national trail that stretches from Montenegro to Kosovo passes through the Valbona to Theth hike.
-Don’t follow these signs unless you feel like “extending” your hike hahaha!
+Rather than follow these signs, head straight over the mountain and hit the trail in the direction of Theth.

 Valbona Pass to Theth